albfan/miraclecast/README.md

 ### Ubuntu

+Check your systemd version with:

+    $ systemctl --version

+If you are on 221 or above your systemd has kdbus enabled.

-This specific linux flavour is so hard to get miraclecast dependencies that an alternative repo was created to install systemd with dbus
+If you are below 221, an alternative repo was created to install systemd with dbus

 https://github.com/albfan/systemd-ubuntu-with-dbus

-At this time, ubuntu is on version 15.04 and systemd is stick on 219 version, use branch [systemd-219](https://github.com/albfan/miraclecast/tree/systemd-219) to compile miraclecast
+See there was interface changes on systemd 219, if you are below that version, use branch [systemd-219](https://github.com/albfan/miraclecast/tree/systemd-219) to compile miraclecast

 > See specific instructions on that repo